 Installing necessary packages

-Okay, we are finally ready to start installing packages.
-First we are going to need Flask.
+Okay, we are finally ready to install packages.
+First, we will need Flask.

 pip install Flask

-I’ll be using SQLAlchemy and Alembic for database creation and migration so I’m going to install those for future use.
+I’ll be using SQLAlchemy and Alembic for database creation and migration so I will install those for future use.

 pip install Flask-Migrate pip install Flask-Alembic

-Okay, time to generate a requirements file so that our packages can be easily installed on another machine if we ever needed.
+Okay, time to generate a requirements file so we can easily install our packages on another machine.

 pip freeze > requirements.txt